simonbs/dependency-graph/README.md

 <img width="400" src="./sample-swift-package.png" alt="Example graph showing the dependencies of this package." />

+Nodes shaped as an ellipse represent products, e.g. the libraries in a Swift package, and the square nodes represent targets.

 ## 🚀 Getting Started

 Start off by installing the tool with [Homebrew](https://brew.sh).